Not-jovan/PSA-Code-Sprint/README.md

     - Ensure you have copied `.env.example` to `.env` and filled in the required values.

 2. **Backend Server Fails to Start**:
-    - Check if the virtual environment is activated.
     - Ensure all Python dependencies are installed by typing:
     ```
     pip install -r requirements.txt